mcrooks83/osteosense_vag/readme.md

 ## VAG
 VAG is a methodology and technique to "listen" to joints during in active motion.
 OsteoSense VAG is initially focused on assessing the knee joint with the goal of classifying knee pathology (osteoarthritis).
 The outcome of this work will be two fold, 1. to provide hardware and software tools and 2. to provide a robust methodology and solution to be used in the field.

 The technique relies on acceleration signals collected from the knee joint (patella) and processing the captured signal to produce discriminatory features.
+In addition the angular velocity maybe useful for segmenting flexion / extension.

 ## Hardware